lateapexearlyspeed/Lateapexearlyspeed.JsonSchema/README.md

    at Microsoft.EntityFrameworkCore.DbContext.SaveChanges(Boolean acceptAllChangesOnSuccess)
 ```

-You can get column name, failed [location](https://datatracker.ietf.org/doc/html/rfc6901) in json body and failed reason.
+You can get column name, failed [location (by json pointer format)](https://datatracker.ietf.org/doc/html/rfc6901) in json body and failed reason.

 You don't have to specify all properties when configure, just configure necessary stuff your data requirement focuses on.
 The json part in data which is not configured will not be checked.